-Data Source (Select one): Other If 'Other' is selected, specify: MCIS/Applicable DDS electronic information system Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly ✓ 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity V Quarterly Representative Sample Confidence b.
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

+State Medicaid Agency Weekly

+Operating Agency Monthly

+Sub-State Entity Quarterly

+Other Specify: Annually

+Continuously and Ongoing

+Other Specify:

+b.
 Sub-assurance: The State monitors service plan development in accordance with its policies and procedures.